HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 - ``normal`` contains a complete set of metadata and data files.
 Usually, this is the original staging area used to import the metadata files for the first time to Terra.
 It can have multiple file versions of a metadata entity identified by a uuid.
 - ``delta`` contains exclusively altered (added, deleted or updated) (meta)data.
   The specifics are defined in `Altering data and metadata`_ and `Types of data and metadata alterations`_.
-- ``updated`` contains a complete set of metadata files.
+- ``updated`` contains a complete set of metadata files for a project.
 It contains only the latest version of a metadata file.
 The data files may not exist in this staging area if they have already been imported to Terra before.

 Object naming
 ~~~~~~~~~~~~~